MicrosoftDocs/power-platform/power-virtual-agents/copilot-ai-plugins.md

 ---
 title: Create AI plugins for Microsoft Copilot (preview)
-description: Use plugin actions to extend the capabilities of your bots.
+description: Use plugin actions to extend the capabilities of your copilots.
 keywords: "PVA, plugin, connector, flow, automate" ms.date: 11/15/2023 ms.service: power-virtual-agents